Understanding course and program descriptions

 Each hour of instruction for a course represents a workload of approximately two hours.
 For example, a 45-hour course represents a workload of approximately 90 hours.

-Cégep à distance strongly recommends that students respect the stated guidelines in order to increase their chances of success.
+Cégep à distance strongly recommends that students comply with the stated guidelines in order to increase their chances of success.

 Computer resources required